 Did you know that the average enterprise uses 91 marketing cloud services?

 Marketers are overwhelmed by the number of marketing technology vendors.
-Thus, one of the emerging trends in digital marketing is switching to an all-in-one software.
+Thus, one of the emerging trends in digital marketing is switching to all-in-one software.

 As such, the single sign-on to all Liana Technologies’ tools was designed to improve marketers’ work efficiency and save their time.